A hurricane is headed your way, do you have a plan in place?

 Create a list of key vendor information, such as company name, contact name, and phone number.

-Insure you or your IT company has a list of all users computer passwords.
+Ensure you or your IT company has a list of all user's computer passwords.

 STEP 2: WHAT TO DO BEFORE YOU CLOSE THE OFFICE FOR THE STORM

 Tip: Remember to use the start button to shut down your PC, do not unplug your PC from the wall until you shut your PC down properly.

 After shutting down properly, unplug PC’s from electrical outlets and unplug network cable in the back of PC, if possible.

 Move the equipment away from windows, if possible.